sunny-singh14/cofee-shop-recipes/syrups/caramel.md

 ### Step 6

 - Let cool completely before using.
-Store syrup in an airtight container for up to two weeks.
+Store syrup in an airtight container for up to three weeks.